bhugueney/Punk/README.md

 Punk, It is a group of commands line tools, to solve Np-Complete & NP-Hard Problems Easy, they are founded, in the ABSTRACT BINARY SEARCH, result of 2 years of research, on the universal theory of numbers.

+See ABS in Action https://www.youtube.com/watch?v=NlkiWQ9QNBo

 Punk-Research = Independent + Anarchist + Knowledge